 How Much Cash Will You Drop on a Drop Ceiling?

-Have your popcorn ceilings have become an eyesore?
+Have your popcorn ceilings become an eyesore?
 Do you want to cover up some unsightly water stains or exposed ductwork?
 Perhaps you simply want to spruce up your living space.
 In any case, a drop ceiling might be the project for you.

 This May Also Interest You: Will a Drop Ceiling Get You in Over Your Head?
 Here’s What You Need to Know